rhhayward/attiny88-hvpp/README.md

 ### ATTINY88 High Voltage Parallel Programmer

 This project came from a bricked attiny88.
-I had changed the fuses, and after one particular update, none of the methods to program or update fuses worked.
+I was changing the fuses, and after one particular update, none of the methods to program or update fuses worked.
-The programmer was unable to read the signature or fuses.
-However, the code was still working, albeit terribly slowly - an LED which normally blinked once per second was taking minutes to blink.
+The programmer was unable even to read the signature or fuses.
+However, the code was still working, albeit terribly slowly.
+An LED which previously blinked once per second was taking minutes to complete a blink cycle.
 While ATTINY88 microcontrollers are inexpensive and could easily be replaced, I took it as a challenge to unbrick this one.
-Reading the datasheet and online, a high voltage parallel programmer was what was needed, but I couldn't find code or a schematic, so I created my own.
+Reading the datasheet and online, a high voltage parallel programmer was what was needed, but I couldn't find code or a schematic, so I worked to get this working.

-This was tested with a purple pi (off-brand), a boost converter to provide 12, and an attiny88.
-I was able to use the write flash command to unbrick the device.
+This was validated working with a purple pi (off-brand rp2040), a boost regulator, and the aforementioned bricked ATTINY88.
+I was then able to use the WRITEFUS  command to unbrick the device.
+I implemented a few additional commands as well.
+The entire suite of commands is not yet available, but should be doable leveraging the primitives that are already implemented.

 ### How to use